 Our aim is to establish a student support structure that utilises the skills and expertise of all staff in ensuring excellent Pastoral Support, the highest standards of Behaviour for Learning, and outstanding Academic Achievement.

-All Year teams are supported by our Pastoral Support Team, led by Mrs Tooth as our Inclusion Manager and overseen by Mr Goodhead as senior leader for Inclusion and Student Support.
-In addition to the pastoral support team, our sixth form team continue to receive support from Mrs Patey-Round (Post-16 Administration Officer).
+All Year teams are supported by our Student Support Team, led by Mrs Tooth as our Inclusion Manager and overseen by Mr Goodhead as senior leader for Inclusion and Student Support.
+In addition to the pastoral support team, our sixth form team receive support from Mrs Gillson (Post-16 Administration Officer).

-The Pastoral Support Team has inherent flexibility in their day, as they do not have formal teaching commitments.
-This enables the Team to respond to concerns from parents in a timelier manner than has been the case historically.
+The Student Support Team has inherent flexibility in their day, as they do not have formal teaching commitments.
 They work closely with students who are experiencing difficulties in the areas of attendance, behaviour and well-being.